roozbehali/ece_webring/README.md

 ---
 ### Community
 While we aren't following the "real" webring tradition of each site on the ring having links to the _previous_ and _next_ sites, we do want to have people visit this site and find others.
 Accordingly, we ask that everyone who makes a PR also add a backlink to [ece.engineering](https://ece.engineering/).
-You could do this either with the ECE logo, or simply with text.
+You could do this with either the ECE logo or plaintext.

 ---
 ### Built With